 Once you’re comfortable with the approach you’re going to take, email your prospect to let them know of the structure of the presentation itself.
 We recommend this, so they can know what to expect beforehand.
 In the email, be sure to confirm the date, time, and duration of the call (try to stick around 30 minutes.)

 While writing out the structure, we highly recommend you spend more time listening to them, and less time talking.
 So if your demo is set to be for 30 minutes, you can spend the first five minutes going over introductions and initial questions they might have, then another five minutes introducing the product itself.

 After that, spend about ten minutes going over the most interesting product highlights that would be of interest for your prospect, followed by the application.
 Last but not least, spend the rest of the time doing a Q&A, a quick wrap-up, and going over next steps.

 There are two important points you must always remember for sales demos:

 - You must be naturally conversational, so you don’t come off as a salesy robot in your delivery..

 - Your prospect isn’t in it to buy your features or your tech.
 They are in it to buy a solution for their woes, from a company and contact they can trust.

 Make your mark by showing your prospect all that you learned about them, their company and their industry pain points.
 By demonstrating your fluency in their industry trends, vocabulary, titles, competitors, etc- you will further establish your credibility and strengthen the connection.

 Also, bear in mind that you do not have to succumb to the pressure of completing the planned demo path, or even ultimately following it at all for that matter.
 Detours happen.
-Your virtual demo is meant to serve as a professional supplemental aid and backdrop, but your prospect remains the primary focus.
+Your virtual demo is meant to serve as a professional supplemental aid and backdrop, but your prospect's sales experience remains the primary focus.